DC Judge Blocks Policy To Expel Migrant Kids From Border - Law360

 The federal government, however, had urged Judge Sullivan to reject the magistrate judge's findings, claiming that such a ruling by the court would "all but strip the government's authority" to manage the COVID-19 outbreak and declaw the statute.

+But Judge Sullivan said he was "not persuaded" by the government's objections to the magistrate judge's findings, including that the magistrate judge had "minimized" the public health threat when determining that the public interest favored an injunction.

+"Rather than this being a situation where the court is substituting its judgment for that of government officials; however, here the government officials are not acting within the bounds set by Congress," Judge Sullivan said.

-Spokespeople for the ACLU and the DHS didn't immediately return requests for comment on Wednesday.
+A spokesperson for DHS didn't immediately return a request for comment Wednesday.

+The class of children is represented by Lee Gelernt, Daniel A. Galindo, Celso J. Perez, Omar Jadwat, Ming Cheung, Stephen B. Kang, Cody Wofsy, Morgan Russell, Andre Segura, Kathryn Huddleston, Rochelle Garza, Brantley Shaw Drake, Scott Michelman and Arthur B. Spitzer of the ACLU; Robert Silverman of Oxfam America; Karla M. Vargas of the Texas Civil Rights Project; and Jamie Crook, Blaine Bookey and Karen Musalo of the Center for Gender & Refugee Studies.

+The federal government is represented by Jean Lin, Kevin Snell and Tanya Senanayake of the DOJ's Civil Division.

 The case is P.J.E.S. v.
 Wolf et al., case number 1:20-cv-02245, in the U.S. District Court for the District of Columbia.

-Note: Update: This story has been updated with additional background information and with comments from counsel for the children.